What is FOGO? Why are we moving to FOGO?

 Please don’t put these items in your FOGO lime-green lid bin:

-- Products you currently put in your yellow lid recyling bin - this continues as is
+- Products you currently put in your yellow lid recycling bin

-- Plastic bags (e.g. bread bags, shopping bags or garbage bags)
+- Plastic bags (bread bags, shopping bags or garbage bags)

 - Personal hygiene products